Covid-19 rates spiked in Allegheny County after bars and restaurants reopened, county health department says - KEYT | KCOY

 “We don’t need to do the broad, draconian things we did three months ago,” he said.
 “Some of these more targeted, more surgical solutions seem to be much more appropriate.”

-As of Tuesday, Pennsylvania has had at least 91,139 confirmed coronavirus cases, and 712 deaths, according to Johns Hopkins University.
+As of Wednesday, Pennsylvania has had at least 91,139 confirmed coronavirus cases and 6,649 deaths, according to Johns Hopkins University.

 Comments

-Note: Correction: An earlier version of this story misstated the number of deaths in Pennsylvania.